 We aim to improve the lives of individuals suffering from Addiction through research on the behavioral and neural mechanisms contributing to substance use disorder and the development of novel interventions.
-In this context we utilize multimodal methodology such as behavior modification, smartphone technology, functional magnetic resonance imaging (fMRI) and noninvasive brain stimulation (NIBS).
 We are affiliated with the Clinical Program and Human Neuroimaging Group (HNG) in the Department of Psychology and Neuroscience.

 BRANE Lab Statement on Anti-Racism

 As a group of primarily white individuals, we recognize our lab currently does not reflect the UNC student population nor the broader community.
-We are actively recruiting students from underrepresented groups (especially students of color), both graduate and undergraduate, who are interested in joining our lab.
+We are actively recruiting students from underrepresented groups, both graduate and undergraduate, who are interested in joining our lab.